Pang Lhabsol Sikkim Festival | Witness Brotherhood & Guardian Deities

 The Pang Lhabsol ceremony follows a ritual text called Neysol; the origin of which lies in the very foundations of Sikkim.
 This text is recited by the monks in the monastery before the Cham and is believed to win the favor of all Guardian deities.
 The warrior dance is also called Pangtoed Cham; the ceremonies are performed in order as a mark of devotion and loyalty to the lineage of the Chogyals and Mt.
 Kanchendzonga.
 Make sure to attend the Pang Lhabsol on your next Sikkim tour package with OurGuest.

-It can be witnessed in monasteries in Sikkim, most evidently in the Royal Palace Monastery (Tsuklakhang) where Pangtoed Chaam is performed.
+It can be witnessed in monasteries in Sikkim, most evidently in the Royal Palace Monastery (Tsuklakhang) in Gangtok, where Pangtoed Chaam is performed.
 Ceremonial rituals can also be witnessed in Pemayangtse Monastery, West Sikkim, and Kabi Lungchaok, North Sikkim.

 The festival is unique to this location where irrespective of which community or place one belongs to, everyone comes together in reverence.
 Our folklores, festivals, and indigenous lifestyles not just reflect a magical, nature-connected past but also an intelligent orchestration of practices that are based on conservation and sustainability.
 Essentially the cultural beliefs of the people are intrinsically linked to conservation and in times of massive climate change and loss of life, as we are seeing in the Himalayas and other parts of the world, this practice could go a long way in preserving this world for the next generation.